cbillowes/curious-programmer-copernicium/courses/full-stack/02-routes.md

 ## URL params

 Create a fake in-memory data file for the interim.
-This data will be displayed in our app.
+This data will be displayed in our app for the interim.

 ```bash:title=bash
 mkdir src/data && touch src/data/reviews.json